staticintlucas/goldfish/README.md

 **Rev. 0** - Initial Design
 **Rev. A** - Changed the footprint of C6 from 0402 to 0603 to reduce component cost by a few cent.
 **Rev. B** - Fixed split keyboard issue described above.
 Redid parts of the layout to be less messy and remove signal lines from under the crystal.
+**Rev. C** - Changed layout of the bottom edge pins to match the Elite-C